-I know it seems all but impossible to think of possible silver lining at this time when many of us are worried about the health and finances of ourselves or a friend or family member but taking care of ourselves lowers stress, and maintains both mental and physical health.
+I know it seems all but impossible sometimes to think of possible silver linings when you may be worried about the health or finances of yourself or a friend or family member but taking care of yourself lowers stress, and maintains both mental and physical health.
 Remaining productive is more important than ever.
 Don’t focus on what you can’t do…think about what you CAN accomplish during this time.

 1. Set a Schedule